h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_31_explanation_population.md

 ![Decision Boundaries Comparison](../Images/L2_1_Quiz_31/a_step4a_boundaries_comparison.png)

+> **Note**: Instead of calculations, focus on understanding the geometric intuition: changing priors shifts the decision boundary toward the class with lower prior probability.

 ### Step 5: Decision Regions

 To better visualize how the classification changes with different priors, we can plot the decision regions: